 Data collection and how we'll use your information

-We will start collecting DEI data from organisations who apply to our funding from September 2021.
+We started collecting DEI data from organisations who apply to our funding in September 2021.
 We want to use the information we gather to help us identify and address structural inequity.
 This will also help to inform our funding strategy and ensure our funding practices are accessible, fair and just.

 - All applicants will be asked to complete a DEI monitoring form after submitting an Expression of Interest.
 They will be able to select what categories and sub-categories apply to their organisation.